 For TIG welding, the torch is connected to the negative terminal.
-Figure 9 illustrates the correct connection of the welding torch and gas supply.
 Welding grade Argon is the shielding gas most commonly used for DC GTAW welding.
+The machine does not have an internal gas valve.
 The gas is connected directly to the torch.

-Before first use of the welding torch, allow gas to purge the torch and hoses for 5 minutes at approximately 10 litres/min.
+Before first use of the welding torch, allow gas to purge the torch and hoses for 1 minutes at approximately 10 litres/min.
 For welding purposes, the gas flow rate should be set in the range 2-5 litres/min.

-Tungsten electrodes for DC GTAW should be 1-2% Thoriated or Witstar.
+Tungsten electrodes for DC GTAW should be 1-2% Thoriated.
 This type will provide the best arc initiation, arc stability and tip shape retention characteristics.
 Thoriated electrodes can be recognised by a red coded end.
 The tungsten electrode is ground to a point, with the grinding marks pointing towards the tip.
 For welding currents less than 20 amps, the included angle of the point should be 30°, for currents greater than 20 amps, the recommended angle is 60°.
 When set in the torch, the tungsten should protrude 6 mm from the ceramic gas nozzle.